 Life is in color, but black and white is more realistic. – Samuel Fuller

-9. A Barn and The Letterman Jacket for A Winning Senior Picture Idea
+9. A Barn and the Letterman Jacket for a Winning Senior Picture Idea

-This senior picture idea for your not-so-little guy is a winner and getting a shot in the Letterman jacket is a must.
+This senior picture idea for your not-so-little guy is a winner, and getting a shot in the Letterman jacket is a must.
 Whether he cracks a smile or not, we love how it pops against the barn and trees/weeds … talk about perfect props!

 10. Secret Batman?
 Cool Senior Picture!

-He might not show you outwardly but trust us, he’ll be grinning from ear to ear inwardly.
+He might not show you outwardly but trust us, he’ll be grinning from ear to ear on the inside…

-11. Edgy Senior Photo Idea For Guys
+11. Edgy Senior Photo Idea for Guys

 Ergonomics aside, except in formal settings, do our boys ever sit on a chair as we all do and should?
 Rarely!
 The backward chair pose is a go-to for guys, and it looks great for almost everyone!

-Jazz it up by taking it outdoors and have an amazing backdrop and props for this edgy senior photo idea for guys.
+Jazz it up by taking it outdoors, and have an amazing backdrop and props for this edgy senior photo idea for guys.

 12. All Suited Up!
-Get Him in a Suit.

 13. Go Outside!